ohmyhub/unraveled-jorts/src/data/blog/2025/coffee.md

 - journal
 - AI
 description:
   I've been drinking a lot of coffee lately.
-It keeps me ambulatory.
 ---

 ## Table of Contents

 ## What's New

 Last week and the week before I was drinking about 10 shots of espresso a day.

 Side thought: is jungo a word?
 I'll ask the robot.